LockBall/PyDocuGen/README.md

-generate a docx from a docx template and insert a table into the doc that contains data from a spreadsheet
+generate a docx document from a docx template and insert a table into the doc that contains data from an xlsx or csv spreadsheet / file

+libre office supports docx and xlsx

 virtual environment if desired
 ```python -m venv /path/to/new/virtual/environment```